kevinfengcs88/nvim/README.md

 ## work in progress...

-- prevent comments from automatically generating on newline (lua?)
 - figure out if there is a way to have flash search and regular vim search both available

 ## Uninstalling